 BoardGameGeek has a pretty thorough description of Pirate’s Cove:

-Come aboard and sail to Pirate’s Cove… the legendary hideaway of thieving pirates and …
+Come aboard and sail to Pirate’s Cove… the legendary hideaway of thieving …

 Continue Reading Pirate’s Cove by Days of Wonder: First Impressions